Brian Lohan: Senior

-Lohan lined out in the fourth Munster final of his career on 6 July 1997.
-He ended the game with a second winners' medal after the 1-18 to 0-18 defeat of Tipperary.
-On 14 September 1997, Lohan was once again at full-back when Clare renewed their rivalry with Tipperary in the All-Ireland final.
-He collected a second All-Ireland medal following the 0-20 to 2-13 victory.
+Lohan lined out in the fourth Munster SHC final of his career on 6 July 1997.
+He ended the game with a second winners' medal after the 1–18 to 0–18 defeat of Tipperary.
+On 14 September 1997, Lohan was once again at full-back when Clare renewed their rivalry with Tipperary in the All-Ireland SHC final.
+He collected a second All-Ireland SHC medal following the 0–20 to 2–13 victory.
 Lohan ended the season with a third successive All-Star award at full-back.

-On 12 July 1998, Lohan lined out at full-back when Clare drew 1-16 to 3-10 with Waterford in the Munster final.
-He retained his position for the replay a week later but was sent off after just a few minutes.
-In spite of this, Lohan ended the game with a third winners' medal in four years after the 2-16 to 0-10 victory.
+On 12 July 1998, Lohan lined out at full-back when Clare drew 1–16 to 3–10 with Waterford in the Munster SHC final.
+He retained his position for the replay a week later, but was sent off after just a few minutes.
+In spite of this, Lohan ended the game with a third winners' medal in four years after the 2–16 to 0–10 victory.
 He subsequently received a one-month suspension.

-On 4 July 1999, Lohan was at full-back when Clare qualified for their sixth Munster final in seven seasons.
-He ended the game on the losing side following a 1-15 to 0-14 defeat by Cork.
+On 4 July 1999, Lohan was at full-back when Clare qualified for a sixth Munster SHC final in seven seasons.
+He ended the game on the losing side following a 1–15 to 0–14 defeat by Cork.

 Lohan was appointed captain of the team at the start of the 2000 season, a role he held for three seasons.
-On 8 September 2002, he captained the team from full-back when Clare qualified to play Kilkenny in the All-Ireland final.
-He ended the game on the losing side following a 2-20 to 0-19 defeat.
-Lohan ended the season by winning a fourth All-Star award at full-back.
+On 8 September 2002, he captained the team from full-back when Clare qualified to play Kilkenny in the All-Ireland SHC final.
+He ended the game on the losing side following a 2–20 to 0–19 defeat.
+Lohan completed his season by winning a fourth All-Star award at full-back.

 On 12 September 2006, Lohan announced his retirement from inter-county hurling.
-His final championship game had been the 2006 All-Ireland semi-final loss to Kilkenny on 13 August.
+His final championship game had been the 2006 All-Ireland SHC semi-final loss to Kilkenny on 13 August.